DarksoulHP19/card-game/README.md

 # card-game
-it's a web-page game ,which is created by  @DhairyaPatel1403
+it's a web-page game ,which is created by @DarksoulHP  and @DhariyaPatel1403